 The commands described previously can be grouped into four different categories to better describe which commands can be executed at what times.

 Group A commands consist of:

 - 1. Main Memory Page Read

 - 2. Continuous Array Read (SPI)

 - 3. Read Sector Protection Register

 - 4. Read Security Register

-- 5. Buffer Read
+- 5. Buffer 1 (or 2) Read

 Group B commands consist of: